ARTH 3002 - Art History Research Project: Digital Curation

 Learning Activities Summary

-Specific Course RequirementsThis is the capstone level III (third-year) course for the Art History and Visual Culture Major.
+Specific Course RequirementsStudents must be eligible to complete the Capstone course (level III/third year) for the Art History and Visual Culture Major.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.